gbv/beaconspec/beacon.md

 # Security Considerations

-Programs should be prepared for malformed and malicious content when parsing Beacon files, when constructing links from link tokens, and when mapping links to RDF or HTML.
+Programs should be prepared for malformed and malicious content when parsing BEACON files, when constructing links from link tokens, and when mapping links to RDF or HTML.
 Possible attacks of parsing contain broken UTF-8 and buffer overflows.
 Link construction can result in unexpectedly long strings and character sequences that may be harmless when analyzed as parts.
-Most notably, Beacon data may store strings containing HTML and JavaScript code to be used for cross-site scripting attacks on the site displaying Beacon links.
+Most notably, BEACON data may store strings containing HTML and JavaScript code to be used for cross-site scripting attacks on the site displaying BEACON links.
 Applications should therefore escape or filter accordingly all content with established libraries, such as Apache Escape Utils.